tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - for dad: were there miscarriages or troubles with childbirth? if so, how did you help mom during this difficult time?
 - what advice would you give me for being a good sister or brother?
 - who was your favorite sibling when you were growing up? did you ever fight?
+- what did you want me to be when I grew up?

 - what are your views on marriage?
 - what advice would you give a newlywed couple?
 - if you're married, what do you value about the relationship that you share with your spouse now?